The Mother Nature Programme

 What we hope to achieve

 This research offers the possibility of developing an inclusive intervention option for postnatal depression.
-It will potentially pave the way for a full-scale trial in the future.
+It will potentially pave the way for understanding whether and how the Mother Nature Programme should progress to a full-scale trial in the future.

 This project is funded through a NIHR Doctoral Fellowship awarded to Dr Katie Hall.
 Supervision will be provided by Professor Paul Moran, Professor Katrina Turner, Dr Jonathan Evans and Dr Chris Barnes .